Download this Content Marketing Roadmap

-Before I go any further, let’s address what we’re doing here, and why.
+Before I go any further, let’s address what we’re doing here the content marketing roadmap, and why.

 Think about the process you follow to create portfolios.
 You start by assessing your client’s needs, risk tolerance, time horizon, and goals.
 Then you start by filling in the big picture, which is typically the client’s asset allocation.
 Once that’s done, you drill down to sub-asset classes, and then to specific investment vehicles.
 Only after you go through this whole exercise are you finally ready to run out and buy ETFs.

 That’s exactly the point of a Content Strategy Roadmap.
 It lets you drill down from your high-level strategic business and communications goals to the specific, in-the-trenches tactics that will get you there.
 It keeps you on track and makes every word count.

 Now let’s dive into some of the variables you’ll need to think about as you fill in your Roadmap:

 Why are you doing each specific project?
 To build awareness?
 Boost credibility?
 Get lukewarm leads to close?
 You need to keep this in mind while designing each campaign.

 If you’ve been following my blog, you’ve already defined your ideal client personas.
 Specify which target segment will receive each message.